tejaspradhan/CI-CD-Dashboard-Application/readme.md

 ## General Information
-- Library made for easy CI/CD Implementation
-- Using this, Developers don't have to worry about Deployment process and also makes tasks easier for Dev-Ops
-- Specially made for VHS technology and deployments on Virtual Machines
-- Easy to setup and use
-- Also has methods for database automation using liquibase

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->